 The remainder of this paper is organized as follows: section 2 presents the fault model.
 A methodology for security testing is presented in section 3.
-In section 4 we present our evaluation of the EAI fault model by classifying known security flaws.
+In section 4 we will show the results of using this methodology in detecting real world programs.
 Finally a brief overview of related studies is presented in section 5 followed by summary of this research and the potential for future work in section 6.